Wednesday, June 17, 2026

 "It" has, for all intents and purposes, always been here - "it" predates us by many billions of years, and all that time "it" has been slumbering in wait of our arrival.
 "It" hungers for us, salivating at the prospect of freely breeding "its" debased, derivative spawn.
 "It" enjoys our era of pirouetting clowns and orderly architects.
 It stand in opposition to the creatorless Golden Age that bred "it" and "its" ilk, when the Gods were absent and empty things and there were no creations to destroy.
 But things have changed now.
 Now things are made, by thought and act and deed.

-So shall "it" delight - so shall "it" spread - until the Epoque Humaine has come to an end, and a singular creator-god reigns over all.
+So shall "it" delight - so shall "it" spread - until the Epoca Umana has come to an end, and a singular creator-god reigns over all.

 Wednesday, April 22, 2026